GPeza/RoyalCancunAPI/README.md

   \
 ![Image](https://gpezatest.com/solution3.PNG)
 \
-3. After starting both projects, we will be reviewing *RoyalCancun* project.\
+* After starting both projects, we will be reviewing *RoyalCancun* project.
-4. The first page you will found will be the home page.[DEMO](https://gpezatest.com/RC_Home.gif)
+* The first page you will found will be the home page.
+[DEMO](https://gpezatest.com/RC_Home.gif).
   * Here you can view the room availavility.

-5. To be able to place a reservation, you'll need to login or register, therefor you can choos the option on the menu.
+* To be able to place a reservation, you'll need to login or register, therefor you can choos the option on the menu.
-6. On the login page, you can choose to login to your account or creating a new one.[DEMO](https://gpezatest.com/RC_Login.gif)
+* On the login page, you can choose to login to your account or creating a new one.
+[DEMO](https://gpezatest.com/RC_Login.gif)
-7. Once loged in you can go to a page on the menu called Reservations.
+* Once loged in you can go to a page on the menu called Reservations.
-8. On the Reservations page you can admin your reservations.
+* On the Reservations page you can admin your reservations.
 [DEMO](https://gpezatest.com/RC_Reservations.gif)
   * To crean a reservation:
     * Pick the *Place Reservation* button.
     * A modal window will be displayed.